SrJuggernaut/entgamers_pro/README.md

 ## Deployment

-The website is deployed using pm2.
+The website is deployed using pm2. with github actions.
+The configuration is in `.github/workflows/`.

 [nodejs]: https://nodejs.org/en/